fewclassarena/fca/README.md

 ## Contributing

 We appreciate all contributions to improve Few-Class-Arena.
 Please fork this repository and make a pull request.
-We will review the changes and incorporate them into existing code.
+We will review the changes and incorporate them into the existing code.

 ## Acknowledgement